hmcts/recipe-receiver/README.md

 The script to load messages into a queue is located in the messageGenerator directory, you'll need go installed to run it.
 If go isn't already installed on your machine you can follow the [installation instructions](https://go.dev/doc/install) to get the latest version.

 The message generator script takes 4 arguments:
-- hostname of the service bus (required)
+- service-bus: hostname of the service bus (required)
-- the name of the queue (required)
+- queue: the name of the queue (required)
-- the number of messages to load the queue with (default: 2000)
+- messages: the number of messages to load the queue with (default: 2000)
-- whether to watch the message count on the queue (default: false)
+- watch: whether to watch the message count on the queue (default: false)

 ### Examples